Anemia Due to Excessive Bleeding

 The cause of bleeding is corrected, and transfusions and iron supplements are given if needed.

-Excessive bleeding is the most common cause of anemia.
 When blood is lost, the body quickly pulls water from tissues outside the bloodstream in an attempt to keep the blood vessels filled.
-As a result, the blood is diluted, and the hematocrit (the percentage of red blood cells in the total blood volume) is reduced.
+As a result, the blood is diluted, and the hematocrit (the percentage of red blood cells in the total amount of blood in the body, or blood volume) is reduced.
 Eventually, increased production of red blood cells by the bone marrow may correct the anemia.
 However, over time, bleeding reduces the amount of iron in the body, so that the bone marrow is not able to increase production of new red blood cells to replace those lost.

-The symptoms may be severe initially, especially if anemia develops rapidly from a sudden loss of blood, such as from an injury, surgery, childbirth, or a ruptured blood vessel.
+The symptoms may be severe initially, especially if anemia develops rapidly as a result of the sudden loss of blood due to an injury, surgery, childbirth, or a ruptured blood vessel.
 Losing large amounts of blood suddenly can create two problems:

 Far more common than a sudden loss of blood is long-term (chronic) bleeding, which may occur from various parts of the body.
 Although large amounts of bleeding, such as that from nosebleeds and hemorrhoids are obvious, small amounts of bleeding may not be noticed.
 For example, a small amount of blood may not be visible in the stool.
 This type of blood loss is described as occult.
 If a small amount of bleeding continues for a long time, a significant amount of blood may be lost.
-Such gradual bleeding may occur with common disorders, such as ulcers in the stomach or small intestine and diverticulosis, polyps, or cancers in the large intestine.
-Other sources of chronic bleeding include kidney or bladder tumors, which may cause blood to be lost in the urine, and heavy menstrual bleeding.
+Such gradual bleeding may occur with common disorders, such as ulcers in the stomach or small intestine, diverticulosis, polyps in the large intestine, or cancers in the large intestine.
+Other sources of chronic bleeding include kidney tumors or bladder tumors, which may cause blood to be lost in the urine, and heavy menstrual bleeding.

-Other symptoms may occur from the bleeding or the disorder that causes the bleeding.
+Other symptoms may occur as a result of the bleeding or the disorder that causes the bleeding.
 People may notice black, tarry stools if they have bleeding from the stomach or small intestine.
 Bleeding from the kidneys or bladder may cause red or brown urine.
 Women may notice long, heavy menstrual periods.
-Some disorders that cause chronic bleeding, such as stomach ulcers, produce discomfort.
+Some disorders that cause chronic bleeding, such as stomach ulcers, cause abdominal discomfort.
 Other disorders, such as diverticulosis and intestinal cancers and polyps at an early stage, cause no symptoms.